 Their audio work is also very strong, with voice acting that is well-above average.
 It’s booming, manly and gruff befitting the fantasy world very well.
 However, the Orcs’ British pipes happen to feature a bit of noticeable overacting.
 Though, most of the time, gamers will hear explosions, bullets and their accompanying tones.
 This is all wrapped up amongst an original score, which fits the mood well and ramps up when necessary.
 It’s an explosive, action-packed and over-the-top video game, which is well-represented in the audio and visual presentation the development team utilized.

 Releasing during such a busy time in the video game industry, Warhammer 40K: Space Marine certainly holds its own against the competition.
 It’s an immersive and entertaining affair with solid offerings in both its single player and competitive multiplayer departments.
 Fans of the lore and newcomers alike will all enjoy this digital fantasy outing mixed with a great amount of computerized science fiction.
 I sincerely hope it will do as well as it deserves, as there’s quite a quality gaming experience to be found on a Space Marine branded disc.
 Enlist now and show those Orcs why they shouldn’t mess with the Ultramarines!

-Warhammer 40K: Space Marine was released on September 6, 2011.
-This review is based on a copy we received for review purposes.
+This review is based on an Xbox 360 copy that we received for review purposes.